githanyi/enum_string/README.md

 # enum_string
-Shape like numerical features which is not numerical transforme into numerical
+Shape like numerical features which is not numerical transform into numerical。